Alexvc23/ft_matrix/README.md

 ## Cosine Similarity

+### In Simple Terms

+<span style="color:red">**The goal of cosine similarity** </span>is to determine if two items are pointing in the same direction, regardless of their magnitude.
+It helps answer: "Are these two items similar in their orientation?" - like checking if two people have similar preferences even if one rates everything more intensely than the other.

+### Definition

 Cosine similarity measures the cosine of the angle between two non-zero vectors in an inner product space.
-It is often used to measure document similarity in text analysis.

 ### Definition